nymag/health-check/readme.md

 ### Custom fields

-Throw errors in custom fields will return a 500.
+Can add custom fields to be reported.
+Thrown errors in custom fields will return a 500.

 ```js
 var express = require('express'),